secretstartups/handbook/content/handbook/product/ux/product-designer/_index.md

 ### Define the opportunity

 - Work with your PM to [validate](/handbook/product-development-flow/#validation-goals--outcomes) _who_ you're designing for, _what_ you're designing, and _why_ you're designing it.
 - Help your PM express the who/what/why as a user story.
 For example, "As a (who), I want (what), so I can (why/value)."
-If you’re asked to implement a non-evidence-based how, then ask the PM to refocus on the who/what/why, so everyone can work together to find the best how.
+If you're asked to implement a non-evidence-based how, then ask the PM to refocus on the who/what/why, so everyone can work together to find the best how.
-- Help your PM to define [MVC](/handbook/product/product-principles/#the-minimal-viable-change-mvc) success criteria, prioritizing MVC “must-haves” and non-MVC “should-haves” and “could-haves.”
+- Help your PM to define [MVC](/handbook/product/product-principles/#the-minimal-viable-change-mvc) success criteria, prioritizing MVC "must-haves" and non-MVC "should-haves" and "could-haves."
 (Note that this success criteria is subject to change based on new learning from the iterative design process and customer feedback.)

 ### Before you design